Career Timeline of Cody Bellinger: Major Achievements and Milestones

 2017: All-Star and Rookie of the Year

-In 2017, Cody Bellinger participated in the MLB All-Star Game and Home Run Derby.
-He was also named the National League (NL) Rookie of the Year after the season.
+In 2017, Cody Bellinger participated in the MLB All-Star Game and Home Run Derby and was named the National League (NL) Rookie of the Year.

-During the 2018 season, Cody Bellinger made adjustments to his batting stance, including adopting a more relaxed position at the plate.
+During the 2018-19 offseason, Cody Bellinger made adjustments to his batting stance by adopting a more relaxed position at the plate and aiming to hit under breaking balls.

 2018: NLCS MVP